didix21/Shusky/README.md

         - git add -A
     pre-merge-commit:
         - swift test
     ```

+- Maybe you want to run SPM binaries, but you always have to remember to run  `swift run` for compiling the binary.
+Don't worry, using `swift-run` option, shusky will handle it for you.

+    ```yaml
+    pre-commit:
+        - swift-run:
+            command: swiftformat .
+    ```

 - You can add especial behaviour to commands using the key `run`.
 For example you can set non-verbose to commands.
 Then only wil display output result only if the command fails.
 For example: